-As at December 31, 2019, 2018 and 2017, the Company recognized its share in the lease income from the Trinoma Mall amounting to $\Rightarrow$ 30,296,661, $\Rightarrow$ 29,455,307, and $\Rightarrow$ 27,843,189 representing 28.47% of 5% of lease rental income in the Trinoma Mall in those years, respectively, which were paid in subsequent years.
+As at December 31, 2019, 2018 and 2017, the Company recognized its share in the lease income from the Trinoma Mall amounting to ₱30,296,661, ₱29,455,307, and ₱27,843,189 representing 28.47% of 5% of lease rental income in the Trinoma Mall in those years, respectively, which were paid in subsequent years.

 Settlement Agreement.
 On December 17,2014, the Company, together with all the shareholders of Monumento Rail Transit Corp., entered into a Settlement Agreement with Metro Rail Transit Development Corporation (MRTDEVCO) and companies who are parties to a Vested Rights Agreement dated May 22,1995, whereby MRTDEVCO agreed to assign to parties of the Vested Rights Agreement the development rights to specific developable areas of the 16 hectares Depot in North Triangle corner EDSA, North Avenue and Mindanao Avenue.
-The assignment of development rights, however, are conditioned on the assumption of the assigned specific developable areas in the Depot to Monumento Rail Transit Corp.
+The assignment of development rights, however, are conditioned on the assumption of the assignees of the obligation to pay the Depot Royalty arising from the development of assigned specific developable areas in the Depot to Monumento Rail Transit Corp.
 (Monumento Rail) or its successors-in-interest in accordance with the Deed of Assignment of Development Rights of June 16, 1995 between Metro Rail Transit Corp.
 Ltd. (MRTCL) and MRTDEVCO and the Assignment and Assumption Agreement of December 18, 2000 between MRTCL and Monumento Rail.